shanecookofficial/cse210-03/DESIGNDOC.md

 * Contributed three to four words to puzzle class word list.

 Manuel Cipriano
+- Designing and creating the Player class.
-* Contributed three to four words to puzzle class word list.
+* Contributed with four words for the list of words to be guessed.
+These words are courage, continue, counts, churchill.

 Chinemerem Ukeje (Cole)
 - Create the Terminal Service Class